Raavan (soundtrack)

 Raavan is the soundtrack composed by A. R. Rahman, who accompanied for the music and background score for the 2010 Hindi film of the same name, directed by Mani Ratnam.
-It was released on 7 May 2010, by the label T-Series.
+It stars Vikram, Aishwarya Rai Bachchan, Abhishek Bacchan in the lead roles.
+In Tamil Version Prithviraj Sukumaran reprise Vikram's role.
+It was released on 9 May 2010, by the label T-Series.
 The soundtrack features six songs, with four additional tracks included in the film were released later; the lyrics being penned by Gulzar.
 The same soundtrack was used for the Tamil version of the film, titled Raavanan as well as the Telugu dubbed version, titled Villain.